Our Medical Device Development Services - Delivering Remarkable Outcomes Through Every Step of the Process.

 Human factors and usability engineering planning integrate human factors engineering (HFE) throughout the development process.
 If we spot potential use errors, we adjust our design accordingly.
 Our team develops user and usage requirements to support design decisions throughout development.

-Industrial design services include conceptual sketches and detailed renderings throughout the design process.
+• Industrial design services include conceptual sketches and detailed renderings throughout the medical device design process.
 Color, material, and finish (CMF) are based on clinical environment requirements, cleanability, and durability.
 Our medical devices are carefully designed to match our clients' corporate identities while maintaining full clinical functionality.

 Our iterative design processes incorporate feedback loops with clinical stakeholders and regulatory requirements.
 We organize concept feasibility analyses early in development to assess technical and commercial viability.
 Breadboard refinement and working models provide rapid prototyping and design validation.

-HaA PD always seeks ways to reduce costs and produce competitively priced medical devices.
+At HaA PD, we always seek ways to reduce costs and produce competitively priced medical devices.
 We have initiated cost reduction initiatives that are integrated throughout the design development process.
 We validate design concepts through initial prototype testing and constantly look for improvement opportunities before investing in production tooling.

 The term that we use internally in our office is a tolerance-friendly design, meaning that each part can fit within the parameters and performance of the machine or equipment that is making it.
 Depending on the process, molded or machined stamps are produced.